deepomicslab/SeCNV/README.md

 cd Scripts
 python SeCNV.py input_fold output_fold ref_file
 ```
-Input\_fold is where the bam files are, output\_file is where the output files will be (an empty fold is recommended), and the ref\_file is the reference hg19 or hg38.
+Input\_fold is where the bam files are, output\_file is where the output files will be (an empty fold is recommended), and the ref\_file is the path of the indexed reference hg19 or hg38.
 Other parameters are shown bellow:

 + -r or --ref:	The reference used (hg19 or hg38) [default: hg19].
 + -b or --bin\_size:	The length of bin [default: 500000].